 Tuition and fees for all credit courses are the same whether offered by the Day Division or by the Division of Continuing Education (DCE) during the evenings and on weekends.
 Costs for non-credit courses vary.
 For information about tuition and fees for credit courses, contact the Business Office.

 For information about non-credit courses, contact the Division of Continuing Education.
-All tuition and fees may be subject to change at any time without prior notice by the Commonwealth of Massachusetts and/or the Roxbury Community College Board of Trustees
+All tuition and fees may be subject to change.

 Students who are taking fewer than nine credits at Roxbury Community College are not required to enroll in the health insurance plan.